josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🐦‍🔥_Trauma_Psychology_Medical_Misuse/🧨_trauma_driven_compliance_when_the_nervous_system_says_yes_to_stay_alive.md

-# 🧷 **Trauma-Driven Compliance — When the Nervous System Says “Yes” to Stay Alive**
+# 🧨 Trauma-Driven Compliance — When the Nervous System Says “Yes” to Stay Alive
-**First created:** 2025-11-12 | **Last updated:** 2025-11-12
+**First created:** 2025-11-12 | **Last updated:** 2025-12-14
 *Compliance under trauma is not agreement.
 It is a survival algorithm executed under conditions of threat, exhaustion, and overwhelm.*

 ---